wasi-m/maps-documentation/docs/routing/api/turn-by-turn/api-reference.md

 You specify locations as an ordered list of two or more locations within a JSON array.
 Locations are visited in the order specified.

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
-Note that the Valhalla cannot search for names or addresses or perform geocoding or reverse geocoding.
-External search services, such as [Mapbox Geocoding](https://www.mapbox.com/api-documentation/#geocoding), can be used to find places and geocode addresses, which must be converted to coordinates for input.
+Note that the Directions API cannot search for names or addresses or perform geocoding or reverse geocoding.
 To build a route, you need to specify two `break` locations.
 In addition, you can include `through`, `via` or `break_through` locations to influence the route path.

 | Location parameters | Description |